vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 1414.

 627n.
 Itihasa-purāṇa, meaning of, acc.
-Jāgara, 26 items of, in Ekādasi
+Jāgara, 26 items of, in Ekādaśī

 to com. un Śat.
 Br.
 815; in vrata 106n.
 Atharraveda, Sat.
 Br. and Jaigiṣarya, m. as Sāikbya-yoga Śrauta -sūtras and Kautilya,, teaciier in Saotiparva 1374, 75 816, 819; m. in Tai.
 Ari (dialogues of J. and Asita Chān. up and Br.
 Ur.
 675; !
 Devala ), 1391-92 ( a great reading of, prescribed for all, Yoya teacher in Salya and drija householders by Dakṣa, ī Sauti parrans ), 1398, 1444 819; Upaniṣads speak of (Yoyabhasya on Y. 8.
 II.
 54